Zebedeu/last-tap-events/readme.txt

 == FIlters ==

-* location_cult_hours_days : With this filter you can create a function that returns an array with new fields for your location meta box with days of the week and hours
+* location_event_hours_days : With this filter you can create a function that returns an array with new fields for your location meta box with days of the week and hours

-* location_cult_title: serves to change the title that appears above the hours of cults
+* location_event_title: serves to change the title that appears above the hours of events

 * {pot_type}_before_main_content & {post_type}_after_main_content:  This will add extra content before the title of  and  before the button..